hanbzu/pymodoro/README.md

 PyModoro
 ========

-Pymodoro is a highly opinionated script that helps you break down your work into small 25 minute bits or [pomodoros](http://pomodorotechnique.com/) and record your time usage automatically.
+Pymodoro is a highly opinionated console app that helps you break down your work into small 25 minute bits or [pomodoros](http://pomodorotechnique.com/) and record your time usage automatically.
 This way you can focus on your task while you are doing it and leave Pymodoro do the logging and visualising work.

 ### Installation